JoshTeperman/rails_coding_tutor/README.md

 ### 20) Provide an overview and description of your Testing process.

-  We did some manual testing by going through the whole list of user stories one by one.
+  We did manual testing by going through the whole list of user stories one by one.
 For example, a student wants to be able to : 1) Create an account,
        2) Login and check bookings,
        3) Edit bookings (edit / cancel etc)
        4) Edit profile (login details, picture, skills, about me)